 Top Loader or Front Loader and High Efficiency

 Top Loader laundry detergents produce high foam levels.

-They are supreme for top loading, twin tub machines and for handwashing but should not be used in front loading or high efficiency machines.
-Front Loading and High Efficiency machines can be impaired by high levels of foam and require a specially formulated low-suds laundry detergent which produces only a minor amount of foam.
+They are supreme for top loading, twin tub machines and handwashing but should not be used in front loading or high-efficiency machines.
+Front Loading and High-Efficiency machines can be impaired by high levels of foam and require a specially formulated low-suds laundry detergent which produces only a minor amount of foam.

 Detergents for Delicate Fabrics